mumbleskates/bilrost/README.md

 having shorter representations in the encoding.
 At the same time, each number in this range has exactly one possible encoded representation.

-* straightforward description
-    * sum of byte values, shifted up 7 bits for each byte that preceded
-    * any byte that does not have its MSB set or is the ninth byte must be the last
-    * any encoding that would represent a value out of the u64 range is invalid and **must** be rejected

 The bytes that comprise an encoded varint have their most significant bit set whenever they are not the final byte, as a continuation bit.
 In varints that are nine bytes in length, the ninth and final byte may or may not have its most